mohithapani/Research/README.md

 #Open flow controller
 Pox
-use command : ~pox./pox.py forward.l2_learning
+use command : ~pox./pox.py controller
 We are modifying default forward.l2_learning code to suit are simulation

 #Setup